dinalamdany/slang/manual.md

 ```

 ## Terminate
-When the Terminate keyword statment is found within the program, the program ends.
+When the Terminate keyword statement is found within the program, the program ends.
 ```
 main() {
   init{